Xiaohong-Deng/books_code/notes/Map fixtures directory for Jasmine suite.md

 You can use either `gem jasmine` or `gem jasmine-rails` to set up Jasmine framework in your rails apps.
-In the SaaS book, it uses the latter. `gem jasmine-jquery-rails` is one way to exploit the extra matchers and fixtures loading features from `jasmine-jquery`.
+In the SaaS book, it uses the latter. `gem jasmine-jquery-rails` is one way to exploit the extra matchers and fixtures loading feature from `jasmine-jquery`.
 It needs jquery as a prerequisite.

 You won't be able to run jasmine tests in the browser smoothly by just following the SaaS book $6.7.
 At least not by Aug.
 2017.